risshabhraj/Car_Project/README.md

-Philosophy	EDA is not identical to statistical graphics although the two terms are used almost interchangeably.
+Philosophy--	EDA is not identical to statistical graphics although the two terms are used almost interchangeably.
 Statistical
             graphics is a collection of techniques--all graphically based and all focusing on one data characterization aspect.
             EDA encompasses a larger venue; EDA is an approach to data analysis that postpones the usual assumptions about what kind of model the data follow with the more direct approach of allowing the data itself to reveal its underlying